-The National Center for the Advancement of Process Technology (CAPT), funded in part by the National Science Foundation, has accepted Calhoun Community College into its Mentoring Program to help establish a Process Technology Degree Program (AAS).
+The North American Process Technology Alliance (NAPTA), funded in part by the National Science Foundation, has accepted Calhoun Community College into its Mentoring Program to help establish a Process Technology Degree Program (AAS).
 Interest surfaced when workforce development initiatives brought local industry and education representatives together to look at critical skills for the workforce of tomorrow.

 About the Program

 The Process Technology program prepares individuals to monitor, operate, and maintain equipment used in the processing of raw material into marketable chemical/petrochemical products.
 This includes instruction in materials handling, extraction, distillation, evaporation, drying, absorption, heat transfer, instrumentation and reaction processes.
 It also includes chemical and fire safety, codes and standards, and general plant operations.
 The program emphasizes safe and efficient work practices, basic occupational skills and employ-ability skills.
 The content is organized into competency-based courses of instruction which specify occupational competencies which the student must successfully complete.